CCS Life Fund

 How it Works

-To become a member, you purchase shares of the Fund with your appreciated real estate, cash, marketable securities or other assets and, in return, the Fund pays you a monthly income for life.
+To become a member, you purchase shares of the Fund with your appreciated real estate, cash, marketable securities or other assets and, in return, the Fund pays you a quarterly income for life.
 At the end of life, your share in the Fund will be donated to Catholic Community Services to continue sharing your values and blessings.

 “As a CPA, what first attracted me to the CCS Life Fund was the tax benefits and a good return on investment.
-As my wife Patricia and I talked about, I also realized the CCS Life Fund will help thousands of young children and their families during the years to come.
+As my wife Patricia and I talked about it, I also realized the CCS Life Fund will help thousands of young children and their families during the years to come.
 It really is a win-win.”

 -Mark Baker, CPA